codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 and `issue_alignment.py`.
 We have also extended the `evaluation_notes.py` file to generate captions for the literal speaker S0_AVG, which is mentioned in the paper but not implemented in the original repository.
-In said file, we have included two alternative ways of calculating S0_AVG: one is more true to the theoretical description of S0_AVG in the original paper and the other one yields results that are closer to those reported by Nie et al. The latter is the one that remains uncommented.
+In said file, we have included two alternative ways of calculating S0_AVG: one is more true to the theoretical description of S0_AVG in the original paper and the other one yields results that are closer to those reported by Nie et al. The latter is the one that is active in the current code.
 For further discussion, refer to the report.

 ### Evaluation